robang74/chatgpt-answered-prompts/artificial-intellige-for-education.md

 ### PROMPT #5

-Considering that the Industrial Revolution took place in England at first place, and Communist theories emerged in England as well (The Capital by Karl Marx, born in German but living in England) as response of the new Instrul casta that replaced feudal nobility.
+Considering that the Industrial Revolution started in England at first place, and Communist theories emerged in England as well (The Capital by Karl Marx, born in German but living in England) as response of the new industrial casta that replaced feudal nobility.

 Considering the October Revolution happened in Russia and dethroned the Zar monarchy and developed in creating the Soviet Union in which again, despite the theoretical principle of equality, a great mass of people were working to keep in power few who were governing the State.

-Considering that both these two systems achieved the same goal by different ideologies, many were working in poverty for the power of few.
-Can we consider that the mass education system was even worse than feudalism in its outcoming and deprived humans from their freedom, wealth and touch with nature, moving them into cities bigger and bigger.
+Considering that both these two systems achieved the same goal by different ideologies: many were working in poverty for the power of few.

+Can we consider that the mass education system was even worse than feudalism in its outcomings and deprived humans from their freedom, wealth and touch with nature, moving them into cities bigger and bigger.

 While the western education system got along with the religious indoctrination which is naturally against critical thinking (believe in the fall from above Truth instead of scientific cultivation of doubt as a way to discover facts) differently in the Soviet Union due to an enforced atheism, they were more keen to learn science.
 Hence, they achieve better results in rocketry and engineering, for example.

 Find the guidelines and put in confrontation the US education system into these guidelines.
 But in two separate times.
 Before 1989 and after 1991.
 Before the Berlin wall fell and after the dissolution of the Soviet Union.

 Because, I think that after 1991 the US education system developed in the direction of being a business that enslaves many with debt and develops elites.
 While before, it was more focused on developing science and engineering in order to compete with the Soviet Union.

 In fact, the US after 1991 made their technological progress mainly by foreign contributions rather than US citizens living there by two-three generations.

 ---